patrickbwarren/transam-triton/TRIMCC.md

 - `-o <binary_file>` : write the byte stream in binary to a file;
 - `-t` (transmit) : write the byte stream to a serial device, for example `/dev/ttyS0`.

-The source file should be specified, for example a `.tri` file.
+If the source file is not provided, the input is taken from `/dev/stdin`.

 With the `-t` option this transmits bytes to a physically-connected Triton through a serial device such `/dev/ttyS0`.
 Alternatively with the `-o` option the code can also be used to generate binaries to run with the [emulator](EMULATOR.md).
+If neither `-t` nor `-o` are specified, the byte stream is silently dropped.

 Using `-p` sends the binary to `/dev/stdout` so for example one can do
 ```
 ./trimcc <srcfile> -p | hexdump -C
 ```
-The `-C` option prints the information out in the most useful format.
+The `-C` option prints the data out in the most useful format.

 Note that you may have to add yourself the `dialout` group to use the serial device.
 This is not necessary if just compiling